jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 Okoro's new home will depend a lot on team fit and if he gets a chance to sell teams on his ability to improve his shooting.
 Okoro is projected to go as high as fourth in a few mock drafts, which would make him tied for the highest draft pick in Auburn history with [Chuck Person (1986 NBA Draft) and Chris Morris (1988 NBA Draft)]({% post_url 2020-8-22-sec-in-the-nba-draft-team-by-team-overview %}).

-As Okoro is all but assured to become a lottery pick, with even his worst projection being 12th overall to the Kings, he will likely become Auburn's third lottery pick and eighth first-round pick.
+As Okoro is all but assured to become a lottery pick, with even his worst projection being 12th overall to the Kings, he will likely become Auburn's third lottery pick and the eighth first-round pick.

 {% include ad-content.html %}

 ### Aaron Nesmith - SO, Vanderbilt

-Vanderbilt didn't have a great year again, and Aaron Nesmith even missed most of the season with an injury, but in his short time on the court he was an efficient scorer and excellend shooter.
+Vanderbilt didn't have a great year again, and Aaron Nesmith even missed most of the season with an injury, but in his short time on the court, he was an efficient scorer and excellent shooter.
 Nesmith's dominant offensive ability caused him to rise up draft boards, despite sitting almost all of SEC play.

-The sharpshooting guard could find himself in the lottery as well, but is almost a gauranteed first-round pick.
-If Nesmith can land in the lottery, he would be Vanderbilt's second lottery pick and if he stays in the first-round, he'll be the Dores ninth first round pick in the NBA Draft.
+The sharpshooting guard could find himself in the lottery as well, but is almost a guaranteed first-round pick.
+If Nesmith can land in the lottery, he would be Vanderbilt's second lottery pick and if he stays in the first round, he'll be the Dores ninth first-round pick in the NBA Draft.

 ### Tyrese Maxey - FR, Kentucky